realumhelp/Creality-K1-and-K1-Max_wiki/Installation-Helper-Script.md

 <br />

-- With my script you can do this:

-  - `Install Moonraker and Nginx` -> To install official and upgradable build of Moonraker
-  - `Install Fluidd (port 4408)` -> To install on port 4408 latest official and upgradable build of Fluidd
-  - `Install Mainsail (port 4409)` -> To install on port 4409 latest official and upgradable build of Mainsail
-  - `Install Moonraker Timelapse` -> To install necessary for using Timelapse
-  - `Install Entware` -> To install Entware (more info in [Install Entware](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Install-Entware) section)
-  - `Install Mobileraker Companion` -> To install Mobileraker Companion (see usage here: [Github](https://github.com/Clon1998/mobileraker_companion#how-it-works))
-  - `Install Klipper Adaptive Meshing & Purging` -> To install KAMP (more info in [Use KAMP](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Use-KAMP) section)
-  - `Install Hostname Service file` -> To install Hostname Service file needed to change hostname
-  - `Install Klipper Gcode Shell Command file` -> To use shell commands in macros
-  - `Install Custom Boot Display` -> To install a Custom Boot Display
-  - `Install Buzzer Support files` -> To install files needed to use motherboard buzzer (more info in [Use Motherboard Buzzer](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Use-Motherboard-Buzzer))
-  - `Install Nozzle Cleaning Fan Control files` -> To install files needed to control fans during nozzle cleaning (more info in [Improve Fans Control](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Improve-Fans-Control))
-  - `Install Camera settings Control files` -> To install macros needed to control camera setting (more info in [Camera Settings Control](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Camera-Settings-Control))
-  - `Remove Fluidd` -> To remove Fluidd
-  - `Remove Mainsail` -> To remove Mainsail
-  - `Remove Moonraker Timelapse` -> To remove Timelapse
-  - `Remove Entware` -> To remove Entware and all installed packages
-  - `Remove Moonraker and Nginx` -> To remove Moonraker and Nginx
-  - `Remove Mobileraker Companion` -> To remove Mobileraker Companion
-  - `Remove Klipper Adaptive Meshing & Purging` -> To remove KAMP
-  - `Remove Hostname Service file` -> To remove Hostname Service file
-  - `Remove Custom Boot Display` -> To remove Custom Boot Display and reinstall the stock one
-  - `Remove Klipper Gcode Shell Command file` -> To remove Klipper Gcode Shell Command file
-  - `Remove Buzzer Support files` -> To remove Buzzer Support files
-  - `Remove Nozzle Cleaning Fan Control files` -> To remove Nozzle Cleaning Fan Control files
-  - `Remove Camera Settings Control files` -> To remove Camera Settings Control files
-  - `Backup configuration files` -> To backup the Klipper configuration folder
-  - `Restore configuration files` -> To restore a backup of the Klipper configuration folder
-  - `Reload Moonraker and Nginx` -> To reload Moonraker and Nginx services if needed
+## Features

+- **Install & Remove `Moonraker and Nginx` (official build)**
+  - Moonraker is a Python 3 based web server that exposes APIs with which client applications may use to interact with Klipper firmware.

+- **Install & Remove `Fluidd` on port 4408 (official build)**
+  - Fluidd is a free and open-source Klipper web interface for managing your 3d printer.

+- **Install & Remove `Mainsail` on port 4409 (official build)**
+  - Mainsail is the popular web interface for managing and controlling 3D printers with Klipper.

+- **Install & Remove `Moonraker Timelapse` (modified build for K1 Series)**
+  - A 3rd party Moonraker component to create timelapse of 3D prints.

+- **Install & Remove `Entware` - More info in [Install Entware](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Install-Entware) section**

+  - Entware is a software repository for devices which use the Linux kernel.
+It allows packages to be added to your printer to perform new tasks or provide other functionality than what it was marketed for, or simply to perform those functions better.

+- **Install & Remove `Mobileraker Companion` (modified build for K1 Series) - More info here: [Github](https://github.com/Clon1998/mobileraker_companion#how-it-works)**
+  - Companion for Mobileraker phone App, enabling push notification for Klipper using Moonraker.

+- **Install & Remove `Klipper Adaptive Meshing & Purging` (modified build for K1 Series) - More info in [Use KAMP](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Use-KAMP) section)**
+  - Klipper Adaptive Meshing & Purging is an extension that allows you to generate a mesh only in the area you really need it: where you print!

+- **Install & Remove 'Hostname Service file` - More info in [Change Hostname](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Change-Hostname) section**
+  - Allows you to change the hostname of the machine.

+- **Install & Remove `Klipper Gcode Shell Command` (official build)**
+  - Allows execute linux commands or even scripts from within Klipper with custom commands defined in your printer.cfg.

+- **Install & Remove `Custom Boot Display`**
+  - To install a custom Creality-themed boot display.

+- **Install & Remove `Buzzer Support files` - More info in [Use Motherboard Buzzer](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Use-Motherboard-Buzzer) section**
+  - Allows to use motherboard buzzer.

+- **Install & Remove `Nozzle Cleaning Fan Control files` - More info in [Improve Fans Control](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Improve-Fans-Control) section**
+  - Allows to control fans during nozzle cleaning.

+- **Install & Remove `Camera settings Control files` - More info in [Camera Settings Control](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Camera-Settings-Control) section**
+  - Allows to install macros needed to control camera setting.

+- **Backup & restore `Klipper configuration files`**
+  - Allows to backup and restore a saved backup of the Klipper configuration folder.

+- **Reload `Moonraker and Nginx`**
+  - To reload Moonraker and Nginx services if needed.

 <br />